Gamergotten/Infinite-runtime-tagviewer/README.md

 however it does partly require the TagID's and their respective Tagnames from the modules, as they do not appear to be in Halo Infinite's runtime memory.

 thats about it lol

+enormous thanks to Krevil for his tool that allows us to dump the tag names&IDs, so we can see the correct names of each tag and easily redump the info anytime theres a change in the module information